dramaqa/dramaqa.github.io/about.md

     DramaQA for Video Story Understanding
   </h1> <br />
   <p class="content-item">
   Video Question and Answering (Video QA) is an emerging benchmark task to measure the levels of machine intelligence for video understanding.
-While several previous studies have suggested datasets for the VideoQA task, they did not consider story-level understanding, resulting in a lack of variance in the degree of question difficulty and coherent story-centric description.
+While several previous studies have suggested datasets for the Video QA task, they did not consider story-level understanding, resulting in a lack of variance in the degree of question difficulty and coherent story-centric description.
   <br />
-  DramaQA is a large-scale video QA dataset based on a Korean popular TV show, “Ohhaeyoung Again.”
+  DramaQA is a large-scale video QA dataset based on a Korean popular TV show, “Another Miss Oh”.
 This dataset contains four levels of QA on difficulty and multi-level character-centered story descriptions.
-  We are expecting this challenge could be a starting point to evaluate hierarchical story understanding.
+We are expecting this dataset could be a starting point to evaluate hierarchical story understanding.
   </p>
 </div> <br /> <br /> <br />